bersling/tsmean-amp/app/pages/articles/angular/how-to-update-angular-to-the-latest-version.md

 ### Update rest of packages

-Try to update the rest in the following order `@angular/cli`:
+Try to update the rest in the following order:

 - `ng update @angular/cli`
 - `ng update @angular/material`